 - Potassium depletion (eg, chronic diarrhoea, diuretics, primary hyperaldosteronism).

 - Polyuria is an uncommon but serious complication of psychotic illness and, if untreated, may lead to hyponatraemia, coma or even death.

-Associated general symptoms (eg, weight loss, malaise, headache and shortness of breath): increase the likelihood of significant pathology.
+This includes weight loss, malaise, headache and shortness of breath, and increases the likelihood of significant pathology.